This page in brief

 - This interview on Biblioteca Pleyades

-- The Lawkeepers and Lover for Life websites quote almost all of Bushby’s article.
+- The Lawkeepers and Love for Life websites quote almost all of Bushby’s article.

 The most common of the Bushby inventions quoted are the references to Cardinal Bembo, quotes from the Catholic Encyclopedia and information about the Council of Nicaea – all supposedly historically accurate statements about the Catholic Church, but none of them are actually historically true.